mwendwamark/code-challenge1-phase1/salary-README.md

-# SALARY CALCULATOR
+# Net Salary Calculator
 # Description
-This program claculates the gross salary and net salary according to one's basic salary and benefits.
+This is a simple JavaScript program that calculates an individual's net salary based on their basic salary and benefits.
+The program also calculates the payee (i.e. tax), NHIF deductions, NSSD deductions, gross salary, and net salary.

-It outputs the value of a person's gross salary and the net salary.
+# Project Setup
-The gross and net salary depends on the basic salary of a person and the benefits one recieves.
+To use this program, simply copy the code from net-salary-calculator.js into your JavaScript project.
+You can then call the calculateNetSalary function with the individual's basic salary and benefits to get their gross salary and net salary.

-There are a few deductions to one's basic salary.
+example:

-They include; KRA-TAX-RATES
+const basicSalary = 50000;
-              NSSF-RATES
+const benefits = 10000;
-              NHIF-RATES
+const { grossSalary, netSalary } = calculateNetSalary(basicSalary, benefits);
-# Project setup
+console.log(`Gross Salary: KES ${grossSalary.toFixed(2)}, Net Salary: KES ${netSalary.toFixed(2)}`);

-The program can be run using Node.js or the provided HTML form.To run the program using Node.js, first make sure that you have Node.js installed on your machine.
-Then, open a terminal or command prompt and navigate to the directory where the program is located.
-Run the following command,`node salary-script.js <basic salary>,<benefits>` replacing  <basic salary>,<benefits>  with the actuall values
+This will calculate the net salary for an individual with a basic salary of KES 50,000 and benefits of KES 10,000, and log the results to the console.

 # Author & License
-This program was created by Mark Mwendwa and is licensed under the MIT License.
+This program was created by [Your Name Here] and is licensed under the MIT License.
+See the LICENSE file for more information.